ameistad/haloy/README.md

 # Haloy

-Self-hostable deployments with zero downtime using Docker and HAproxy.
+Self-hostable deployments with zero downtime using Docker and HAProxy.

 ## Features